danintel/sawtooth-faq/docker.rst

 I get this error running Docker: ``ERROR: manifest for hyperledger/sawtooth-validator:1.2 not found``
 -----------------------------------------------------------------------------------------------------
-You are following instructions for the unreleased ``nightly`` build, Sawtooth 1.2.
-There are no Docker images for the unreleased Sawtooth 1.2 release.
+You are following instructions for the unreleased Sawtooth ``nightly`` build.
+There are no Docker images for the nightly build.
 Instead use the ``latest`` build documentation at https://sawtooth.hyperledger.org/docs/core/releases/latest/app_developers_guide.html

 [PREVIOUS_ | FAQ_ | NEXT_]